Skip to main content

 Candidates must propose to work in a country different to the one in which they did their PhD research or previous post-doctoral research, even if they are not a national of that country.
 They are not eligible to propose to move from one laboratory to another in the same country.
 For those institutions that are not classified as national, i.e. international or extraterritorial institutions such as EMBL, ICPT or ICGEB, the country in which the laboratory is located will be considered the host country.

 A research doctorate (PhD) or a doctoral-level degree comparable to a PhD with equivalent experience in basic research (e.g. a research based MD or medical PhD) must be conferred by the start of the fellowship.
 It is not required at the time of submission.
 By “conferred degree” we mean you have received your diploma for the degree.
 The “conferral date” is the date on the official PhD document.
+It must have been conferred within 3 years prior to the submission deadline of the Full Proposal which is usually end of September.
 Please refer to the application guidelines for information in case you were not yet awarded the PhD.

 Applicants must have at least one lead author publication by the submission deadline of the Letter of Intent which can be a manuscript (1) published in a recognized OA preprint repository, or (2) accepted for publication, (3) in press or (4) already published by a peer reviewed journal.